sjohnson78/ClassroomDemos/CSAspx/Northwind.Data/Entities/ReadMe.txt

-﻿This folder will hold the classes that will represent an entity on the database.
+﻿This folder will hold the classes which will represent an entity on the database,